alqithami/STE/README_NEURIPS_EXPERIMENTS.md

-# STE NeurIPS-grade experiment pipeline
+# STE experiment pipeline

 This document describes the reviewer-shareable experiment pipeline for Soft Tournament Equilibrium (STE).
-It is aligned with the current STE draft and is designed to support the central empirical claim:
+It is aligned with the STE and is designed to support the central empirical claim:

 > In cyclic pairwise-evaluation settings, the useful object is often a set-valued tournament core rather than a forced scalar ranking.